So you want to buy a radiator?

 Oh, and if what you really want is a heated towel rail, check our ultimate bathroom heating guide, instead.

 It’s safe to say that buying a radiator is a considered purchase.

 It’s not like buying a pair of socks or choosing a pack of chewing gum – it’s a pretty big deal and one that shouldn’t be taken lightly.

-After publishing last year’s guide – which many of you said was really helpful (thanks for that) – we’ve looked into where we can improve even further in helping you to choose the correct radiator – one that will help to make an impressive change to your heating and possibly even add value to your home.
+We’ve published a few different guides on purchasing radiators before and we’ve looked into where we can improve even further to help you make the best choices – helping you to make an impressive change to your heating and even add value to your home.

-So in this year’s guide we’re going to look at every room, discover the best heating solution for every space and help you to transform your home heating into something more than just a thing that keeps you warm.
+So in this latest guide, we’re going to look at every room, discover the best heating solution for every space and help you to transform your home heating into something more than just a thing that keeps you warm.